aws/aws-sdk-pandas/docs/source/install.rst

 AWS Glue Python Shell Jobs
 --------------------------

+.. note:: Glue Python Shell only supports Python3.6, for which support was dropped in version 2.15.0 of Wrangler.
+Please use version 2.14.0 or below.

 1 - Go to `GitHub's release page <https://github.com/awslabs/aws-data-wrangler/releases>`_ and download the wheel file (.whl) related to the desired version.
 Alternatively, you can download the wheel from the `public artifacts bucket <https://aws-data-wrangler.readthedocs.io/en/latest/install.html#public-artifacts>`_.